 Owned by former TV journalist Gregory Poirier, this is one of the last true Parisian bistros.
-Le Petit Retro opened its doors in 1904 and has remained the same since, with its walls and ceilings decorated with typical Art Nouveau tiles with flowers motifs.
+Le Petit Retro opened its doors in 1904.
+And it has remained the same since; its walls and ceilings decorated with typical Art Nouveau tiles with flowers motifs.
 The old-fashioned cuisine is prepared with French artisanal products, and the regular local clients receive their own napkin ring.

-Located in Saint Germain, this trendy restaurant is usually crowded with the cool neighbourhood locals and foodies from all over the world to try the no-choice menu prepared by chef Yves Camdeborde.
-You will need to make a reservation a couple of months in advance but if you don’t get a table, you can still enjoy some wine and charcuterie or seafood at the L’Avant Comptoir, the two wine bars next-door.
+Located in Saint Germain, this trendy restaurant is usually crowded with cool neighbourhood locals.
+Additionally, foodies from all over the world come to try the no-choice menu prepared by chef Yves Camdeborde.
+You will need to make a reservation a couple of months in advance.
+But if you don’t get a table, don’t fret.
+You can still enjoy some wine and charcuterie or seafood at the L’Avant Comptoir, the two wine bars next door.

-Another cute bistro in Saint Germain des Près, Chez Fernand serves since 1970, typical French cuisine prepared with simplicity and tradition, like Boeuf Bourguignon, snails or steaks.
+Chez Fernand is another cute bistro in Saint Germain des Près.
+The bistro serves since 1970, typical French cuisine prepared with simplicity and tradition, like Boeuf Bourguignon, snails or steaks.
 Chic Parisians are regulars for lunch at this tiny bistro run by chef Rémi Lebon.

 Christian Constant, the former Le Crillon three Michelin-star chef, has several restaurants, including three Les Cocottes.
 We especially like the Eiffel Tower address.
-Les “cocottes” or casseroles are iron pots were are slow-cooked the fabulous dishes.
-But you can also enjoy other typical French cuisines such as foie gras and pigeon, and the desserts are delicious too.
+Les “cocottes” or casseroles come in iron pots where the fabulous dishes are slow-cooked.
+But you can also enjoy other typical French cuisines such as foie gras and pigeon.
+And the desserts are delicious too.

 This all-night bar is set in a fabulous hotel particular with frescoes, chandeliers and big arches, that was once house to composer Bizet.
 The location is so stunning that it often becomes the setting for fashion magazines’ shootings.
 The smart bar offers piano concerts, great DJs and after-parties like the one thrown by Bella Hadid that had Virgil Abloh as DJ.

-One of the most popular restaurants in Paris, Les Papilles has a set menu with only seasonal ingredients and wide wine selection that are displayed on the wine shelf.
+Les Papilles is one of the most popular restaurants in Paris.
+The set menu offers dishes with only seasonal ingredients.
+And a wide wine selection is displayed on the wine shelf.
 Although it’s located near the touristic Louvre, the Parisians love to eat there or buy wine and saucissons to take away.

 In the heart of the once-bohemian Montmartre, this cabaret opened in 1806 and was a favourite spot of the local artists.
 Picasso, for example, paid for his drinks with the painting Le Lapin Agile, which reproduction decorates the charming small venue.
 Go there to experience first-hand the “chanson française” shows and sing along while sipping a nice Beaujolais.

-And since the motto is When in Paris like a Parisian, always make a resting bitch face.
+And since the motto is When in Paris like a Parisian, check this fashion brand turns any woman into a French girl.
+And don’t forget to always make a resting-bitch-face.
 Even if you’re surrounded by amazing people and fantastic architecture, just act cool.